EPCCed/eidf-docs/docs/safe-haven-services/tre-container-user-guide/development-workflow.md

 docker run --rm myapp:v1.1
 ```

-Podman can be used equivalently as Docker in the commands above.
+Podman can be used equivalently to Docker in the commands above.

 ### 2.2 Automating Dockerfile validation